mindspore-ai/docs/tutorials/experts/source_en/others/mixed_precision.md

 - scale_grad function: Used for division between the gradient and the `loss_scale` coefficient to restore the gradient.
 - construct function: Referring to `nn.
 TrainOneStepCell`, defines the computational logic for `construct` and calls `scale_grad` after acquiring the gradient.

-After defining `TrainOneStepCell`, the training network needs to be manually built, which is as follows:
+After customizing `TrainOneStepCell`, the training network needs to be manually built, which is as follows:

 ```python
 import mindspore as ms